uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/linearfrac.rst

    therefore no special values are defined for this function.
 If used in HA or LA mode, linearfrac sets the VM Error Status to status::accuracy_warning.
-Correctness is guaranteed within the threshold limitationsdefined for each input parameter (see the table below); otherwise, the behavior is unspecified.
+Correctness is guaranteed within the threshold limitations defined for each input parameter (see the table below); otherwise, the behavior is unspecified.